AC Milan are one of football’s greatest ever clubs.

 Milan appearances: 18

 Deulofeu was a Barcelona flop who then found new success playing for Everton.
 He joined Milan on loan from Everton after new manager Ronald Koeman didn’t want him, and much to everyone’s surprise was brilliant in red and black.
 So much so that Barcelona executed their buy-back clause on him.
-Unfortunately that was simply the cycle starting over again, as he was poor in Blaugrana before redeeming himself with Watford in the Premier League.
-So there’s the three clubs you associate him with, and none of them are Milan.
+Unfortunately, that was simply the cycle starting over again, as he was poor for the Blaugrana before redeeming himself with Watford in the Premier League.
+After the Hornets were relegated, he returned to Italy with Udinese.
+So there are the four clubs you associate him with, and none of them are Milan.

 13. Fernando Torres